peterVoid/normal-ecommerce/README.md

 ## 🎯 Project Overview

-**Loh Wok** is a modern, feature-rich e-commerce platform developed as a portfolio project to showcase full-stack development skills.
+**Brutal Shop** is a modern, feature-rich e-commerce platform developed as a portfolio project to showcase full-stack development skills.
 The application demonstrates proficiency in modern web technologies, UI/UX design, authentication systems, payment integration, and cloud services.

 ### ✨ Key Highlights